Posted July 24, 2017 – Narrated by Carmen.

 Their truck damaged and camp gear under the tree, probably beyond salvage – the park authorities gave them refuge in a cabin for the remainder of the night.

 The wilderness isn’t safe.
 Camping is a worthwhile but scary business, involving risks of all kinds.
 But while some events cannot be avoided, evidence of imminent danger is all around.

 When I enter a State or National park I am responding to an invitation to participate in the experimental process of wilderness conservation.
 Floods, fires, avalanches, varmints eating my electrical wiring while I take a hike, trees falling on me, on my car, truck, child, or teenager or, being stalked on the trail by a bear, or mountain lion or attacked by bison or anything else is all part of the agreement I made upon entry, namely, to have a wilderness experience.
-Park officials use reasonable care to keep the premises in a “reasonably” safe condition for all concerned – including themselves – but given the effects of climate change and budget cuts the definition of reasonable is under dispute.
+Park officials keep the premises in a “reasonably” safe condition for all concerned – including themselves – but given the effects of climate change and budget cuts, the definition of reasonable is under dispute.
 Given the alternatives, I’m okay with that.

 So, I look up, look down, look all around … how does that tree look? that slope? those clouds …?
-I watch for reasonable signs of danger everywhere.
+I watch for signs of danger everywhere.
 For those threats I can’t possibly know about, I ask the rangers.
 If no rangers are around, I check the internet for up-to-date alerts or my trusty Pocket Ranger – but only if I have a friggin’ cell signal!!!